alileonainagas/earth-event-tracker/README.md

 </br>

 _Ça va!_ The whole purpose of this app is to basically render markers on a map.
 The current data source of its core comes from both _NASA EONET_ and _Where Is The ISS At?_ API's.
 On the other hand, the mapping tool I chose was _React Leaflet_.
-However, further implementations are near in order to supply many other events taking place. _À la prochaine!_
+However, further implementations are near in order to track many other events taking place. _À la prochaine!_

 </br>